figgis/yuv-viewer/README.md

 - YUVY
 - UYVY
 - YUY2
+- YV1210

+YV1210 is the same as YV12 with 10bpp.
+Since SDL does not support this format, I fake it by converting it to standard 8bpp YV12 prior to viewing.

 Basically, because that's whats SDL supports.
 Other YCbCr (YUV) formats are simple to add as long as